Dnyaneshwar150/Image_palace/README.md

 ## Project Overview

-Image Vault is a simple web application designed to securely manage user authentication and image uploads.
+Image Palace is a simple web application designed to securely manage user authentication and image uploads.
 Users can sign up, log in, and upload images, with each user's data being securely handled and stored.

 ### Features